bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 The **Xamarin Stable LTS (Long Term Support)** stack, similar to the Android LTS stack, is a “frozen” version of a previous Xamarin Stable stack version, and is not updated at all, except with Bitrise CLI related updates and with critical fixes.

-The Xamarin Studio installer is no longer available on [https://www.xamarin.com/platform](https://www.xamarin.com/platform "https://www.xamarin.com/platform")[ 4](https://www.xamarin.com/platform), and even the previously downloaded Xamarin Studio installer will now install Visual Studio for Mac instead of Xamarin Studio, so we’re now deprecating the Xamarin Studio stacks and replacing it with the new Visual Studio for Mac one.

-We’ll slowly move projects to the Visual Studio for Mac stack and keep an eye on the error rates.
-We’ll remove the Xamarin Studio stacks early September, if everything goes as planned (will keep it longer if required of course).
+{% include message_box.html type="note" title="Deprecated Xamarin Studio Stacks" content="
+Please note that Xamarin Studio stacks have been deprecated and replaced with the new Visual Studio for Mac stack.
+Make sure you switch to the Visual Studio for Mac one if you've been using the Xamarin Studio one before!
+"%}

 ## Stack Deprecation / removal policy